r-narayanan4/DevOps-recap-interview-qa/DevOps-recap-qa.md

 **Skills:**

-To start with, I’m skilled at using tools like Jenkins for continuous integration and delivery (CI/CD).
-I can manage containers with Kubernetes and Docker, and I also have good experience with configuration management tools like Ansible.
-I also have hands-on experience with AWS and Terraform to set up and manage infrastructure.
+First off, I have experience with continuous integration and delivery (CI/CD) with technologies like Jenkins.
+In addition to having solid experience with configuration management tools like Ansible, I am also capable of managing containers with Kubernetes and Docker.
+I've also set up and managed infrastructure with AWS and Terraform firsthand.

 **Experience/Education:**